 Choosing the right A-levels is certainly a daunting task, especially when what you decide can have such a big impact on the options available to you in higher education.
 That’s why it’s so important for students to carefully consider a number of factors when choosing which subjects to study, instead of rushing and selecting the same topics as their friends.
-Whether you’ve already picked your A-levels for next year or you're struggling to decide, here’s a guide on how to choose the right A-levels for you.
+Whether you’ve already picked your A-levels for next year or you’re struggling to decide, here’s a guide on how to choose the right A-levels for you.
 Making smart decisions has never been easier!
 To make the process even smoother, consider seeking guidance from an A Level private tutor who can provide valuable insights and support in making informed choices.

 How Many A-levels?